shumingpeh/python-boilerplate-template/README.md

 # Python Boilerplate
-Python Boilerplate to kick start your project with settings aligned to Data Team standards.
+Python Boilerplate to kick start your project with settings aligned to good coding standards.

 ## What it is
 * A starting point for any generic project